-The amnesty allows you to declare all these assets until June 30, 2019 without default surcharge, and then until June 30, 2020 with a default surcharge.
-This builds in the second major shortcut that not only is the government giving a lazy amnesty, it is giving you a second bite at it for the whole of the next tax year for a bit of a higher charge.
+The amnesty allows you to declare all these assets until June 30, 2019.
+You are allowed to declare without paying any tax until that date, with the allowance to pay the amount due as declared until June 30, 2020 with a default surcharge.
+This builds in the second major shortcut that not only is the government giving a lazy amnesty, it is giving you a second bite at the payment of penalties for the whole of the next tax year for a bit of a higher charge.

-The government is letting you pay for stealing and get away with it right now, or to wait a bit, pay a bit more, and get away with stealing until June of next year.
+The government is letting you pay for stealing and get away with it right now, or to just declare it for now, and pay at your convenience until the end of the next fiscal year.

-It is a relief that the government is not letting you steal a bit more for the whole of next year, because the date of acquisition of all assets being declared must be June 30, 2018.
-Except that it is letting you do exactly that, as undisclosed liquid assets do no really carry time stamps.
+It is a relief that the government is not letting you steal a bit more for the whole of the current fiscal year, because the date of acquisition of all assets being declared must be June 30, 2018.
+Except that it is letting you do exactly that for any assets you have hidden in someone else’s name, because they can be declared if acquired or held until the final date of declaration.
+The same applied to undisclosed liquid assets, as cash doesn’t carry time stamps.

 Along with asset declarations, the amnesty scheme also allows businesses to declare undisclosed sales and undisclosed expenditures.
 This is to allow for people who trade under the table to bring their actual books to the tax man.

 However, people who trade under the table do so because they have not been discovered.
-So rather than bringing their books to the tax man, they would probably wait and see if they are discovered until June, 2020 and if they are caught stealing for the period up to June 30, 2018 by then, they can avail the amnesty along with the default surcharge.
+So rather than bringing their books to the tax man and being bound to accurate financial bookkeeping for life, they can just declare the amounts received from the sales they cannot answer for as undeclared cash.

 The amnesty also allows for you to declare your benami assets and bring them onto your legitimate books.
 So if you own a property in the name of your driver, now is the time to take it back from him – on paper and in real life.
 Unless, your driver gets a lawyer and decides to declare that property as being his all along and gives the amnesty penalty on it to make it all halal.